dinngo/furucombo-contract/CONTRIBUTING.md

 git push -f origin some-feature
 ```

-6. Issue a new MR.
+6. Issue a new PR.